 Coddled eggs are not just for breakfast and can easily be made to form a part of a tasty, light lunch or snack.

-Eggs go particularly well with asparagus and these asparagus spears are perfect for dipping in to a freshly coddled egg, just as toasted soldiers would be in a boiled egg.
-The asparagus spears were trimmed and steamed for eight minutes as the coddled egg was cooking and freshly ground black pepper makes the perfect seasoning.
-Fresh bread to accompany this dish makes the perfect snack or extremely light lunch where perhaps a large dinner is to be eaten later.
+Eggs go particularly well with asparagus, and these asparagus spears are perfect for dipping into a freshly coddled egg, just as toasted soldiers would be in a boiled egg.
+The asparagus spears were trimmed and steamed for eight minutes as the coddled egg was cooking, and freshly ground black pepper makse the perfect seasoning.
+Fresh bread to accompany this dish makes the perfect snack or extremely light lunch, where perhaps a large dinner is to be eaten later.

 Coddled eggs go extremely well with smoked salmon.
-This incredibly simple salad is merely a few slices of oak smoked Scottish salmon on some fresh rocket leaves and serving this dish with a fork and teaspoon allows the differing tastes to be enjoyed in perfect combination.
-If you have access to them, Scottish oatcakes would be excellent with this dish but bread is again a perfect accompaniment.
+This incredibly simple salad is merely a few slices of oak-smoked Scottish salmon on some fresh rocket leaves and serving this dish with a fork and teaspoon allows the different tastes to be enjoyed in perfect combination.
+If you have access to them, Scottish oatcakes would be excellent with this dish, but bread is again a perfect accompaniment.